tulibraries/isilon-tracker/README.md

 * Run `bundle exec rspec` to run the test suite.

-* Linting through 'rubocop' add the -A flag to autocorrect: 'rubocop -A'
+* Run `bundle exec rubocop` to run the linter.
+Add the -A flag to autocorrect: `bundle exec rubocop -A`